alanking/irods_test/README.md

  - Added to a .tar file on the host machine
  - Copied and unpacked into each container at an identical path as the host machine (i.e. `docker cp`)
  - Installed on each container using the appropriate package manager for the selected platform
-4. The list of commands are run in sequence on the specified container (i.e. `docker exec <--run_on container>`)
+4. The list of commands are run in sequence on the specified container (i.e. `docker exec <--run-on-container>`)
-5. The contents of `/var/lib/irods/log` are copied out of each container into a .tar file in the `--output_directory`
+5. The contents of `/var/lib/irods/log` are copied out of each container into a .tar file in the `--output-directory`
 6. The docker-compose project is brought down (i.e. `docker-compose down` - removes containers)

 Example usage:
 ```
 # runs specific test module on the CSC (i.e. "topology from resource")
-python run_tests_in_zone.py --run_on irods-catalog-consumer-resource1 'python ./scripts/run_tests.py --topology=resource --run_s test_ils.Test_Ils.test_option_d_with_collections__issue_5506'
+python run_tests_in_zone.py --run-on-container irods-catalog-consumer-resource1 'python ./scripts/run_tests.py --topology=resource --run_s test_ils.Test_Ils.test_option_d_with_collections__issue_5506'
 ```
-`--run_on` should be the "base" name for the container on which the command given should be executed.
+`--run-on-container` should be the "base" name for the container on which the command given should be executed.
 The specific project information and container instance information will be programmatically added in the script.

 ## Thanks